leandroberetta/right-lyrics/documentation/pipelines/openshift/README.md

-# Build and deploy in OpenShift (PROD) with OpenShift Pipelines
+# Deploy in OpenShift (PROD) with OpenShift Pipelines

 Right Lyrics can be deployed in OpenShift using: